rockitconsulting/test.rockitizer/README.md

 # test.rockitizer - Keep Your Integration Tested!

 Easy-to-use junit based framework for the testing of complex integration scenarios.
 Using the declarative test plans and automated comparison between current test-snapshots and recorded master-results, it keeps you informed on any suspicious change of system behavior.
+In addition the framework **boosts** an integration development, making the usage of external protocol/vendor specific tools  obsolete.

 ##  Big Idea Behind